SMG2S/SMG2S/README.md

     1 10
     2 10.6288
     3 10.7621

+#### Non-Symmetric case

+In order to generate non-Symmetric test matrices with given complex and real eigenvalues, the give spectrum are always stored in complex form, which has three columns.

+##### Attention:

+For the non-Symmetric test matrices, if one eigenvalue is complex, there exits another value that they two are symmetric to the real axis in the real-imaginary plain.
+So when setting up the spectral file, one eigenvalue a+b*i should be closely followed by another eigenvalue a-b*i.
+For the real eigenvalues, they are stored with their imaginary part being 0.
+Here is an example

+    %%MatrixMarket matrix coordinate complex general
+    9 9 9
+    1 10.6288 -3.4790
+    2 10.6288 3.4790
+    3 2.332 0
+    4 10.7621 5.0540
+    5 10.7621 -5.0540
+    6 -2.332 0
+    7 -11.02 0
+    8 21.21 4.4
+    9 21.21 -4.4

 ## Interface
 The cmake will check if PETSc is installed in the platfrom, if yes, header file to interface will also be copied to ${INSTALL_DIRECTORY}/include when installing SMG2S.